 It's no surprise that physical activity is linked to higher academic performance, better health, and improved behavior.
 An academic paper by Matthew T. Mahar, et al, found that simple in-class activities can boost performance.
 Studies suggest that children who participate in short bouts of physical activity within the classroom have more on-task behavior, too.

 An uncomfortable student, is a distracted and unproductive student.
-For example, picture a student who skipped or didn’t have access to breakfast.
-As the countdown to lunch approaches, the sound of his or her growling stomach will make it impossibly hard to hear the teacher’s voice.
-A uncomfortable chair can have the same affect.
+For example, picture a student who skipped or didn't have access to breakfast.
+As the countdown to lunch approaches, the sound of his or her growling stomach will make it impossibly hard to hear the teacher's voice.
+An uncomfortable chair can have the same affect.

 Flexible seating encourages students to find their best spot to stay calm, focused and productive.
 As one teacher said, "There is no better way to show your support for a student-centered classroom, than creating a classroom from a child’s point of view."
 In her opinion, comfortable students are engaged students.